Multi-Agent-sol/CyberForge-Framwork/docs/api/addons/index.md

-Addons are commonly used functional modules provided by agere, designed to make agere easier to use.
+Addons are commonly used functional modules provided by Cyberforge, designed to make Cyberforge easier to use.
-The features within addons typically rely on some third-party modules, and you can use the command `pip install agere[addons]` to fully install all the dependencies of addons.
+The features within addons typically rely on some third-party modules, and you can use the command `pip install Cyberforge[addons]` to fully install all the dependencies of addons.

 # Dependency list: